pkdone/mongo-mangler/README.md

 The [examples sub-folder](examples) contains example pipelines for faking and masking customer data.
 When you modify one of these pipelines or create a new pipeline, there is a handy way to test your pipeline changes before trying to use the pipeline with `mongo-mangler.py` for mass data processing.

 You define the pipeline in JavaScript even though `mongo-mangler.py` is actually written in Python.
 This makes it easy to first prototype your aggregation pipeline code using the MongoDB Shell `mongosh`.
-For example to prototype a new pipeline you might execute the following to start an interactive MongoDB Shell session and construct and then run a custom MongoDB Aggregation pipeline which uses this project's _faking_ library:
+For example to prototype a new pipeline you might execute the following from a terminal in the project's root folder to start an interactive MongoDB Shell session and construct and then run a custom MongoDB Aggregation pipeline which uses this project's _faking_ library:

 ```console
 mongosh "mongodb://localhost:27017"